 An official finish shall be determined by the front of the sled crossing the finish line.
 Gear will be checked and teams must be cleared by a race official before entering any vehicle.

 Failure to adhere to any and all rules will result in a penalty.
 Race officials will determine suitable penalties.
 A musher may request a penalty review by the Race Marshal.

 A further appeal can be made to the Appeal Committee.
 The decision of the Appeal Committee is final.
 Any appeal has to be made to the committee prior to the start of the Awards Banquet.

 The Committee may reject any entries submitted for any reason of past conduct.

-Any infraction of these rules observed may be protested verbally to the next officials on the trail.
-A written report will also be required within a time frame, as indicated by the race official.
+Any observed infraction of these rules may be protested verbally to the next official on the trail.
+A written report will also be required within a time frame, as indicated by the Race Official.

 Mushers with a vet tube must present it to Race Officials/Vets at checkpoints.
 Those with priority vet tubes must receive clearance from the Race Official/Vet to continue on the trail.
 Mushers given a priority vet tube in Eagle must stop in Fortymile and receive clearance by the race official to continue on the trail.

 Fortymile is a co-managed site between the Tr’ondek Hwech’in and the Yukon Government.
 As a sign of respect, consumption of alcohol and/or drugs will not be tolerated.
 The same will be expected in Eagle.